ianfergu/a3/README.md

    ```

  * GradientPicture
    * GradientPicture should implement a Picture that is a smooth blend of pixel values specified for its four corners.
-In other words, any pixel in the middle of the picture is a proportional blend of the pixel values associated with its corners inversely proportion to the distance of the pixel to those corners.
-For example, pixel values along the top row of the picture start off as the specified upper_left value and then become more and more like the upper right corner as you go across (HINT: blend).
+In other words, any pixel in the middle of the picture is a proportional blend of the pixel values associated with its corners.
+The blend is inversely proportional to the distance of the pixel to those corners.
+For example, pixel values along the top row of the picture start off as the specified upper_left value and then become more and more like the upper_right value as you go across (HINT: use the blend method of Pixel).
 The constructor of GradientPicture should have the form:
    ```
    public GradientPicture(int width, int height, Pixel upper_left, Pixel upper_right, Pixel lower_left, Pixel lower_right)
    ```